Kris Davidson

 Artist working in photography and collage, collapsing past, present, and future while probing how technology mediates reality and fiction.

-Before transitioning into a research-driven art practice, Kris spent 15 years as an editorial photographer for leading international publications.
-Her photographic and narrative assignments have spanned six continents, appearing consistently across the print and digital platforms of National Geographic, Lonely Planet, and other global media outlets.
-With a background in branding and communications, she brings a critical awareness of how images function as carriers of meaning in mediated environments.
+Before transitioning into a research-driven art practice, Davidson spent 15 years as an editorial photographer for leading international publications, with work appearing across the print and digital platforms of National Geographic, Lonely Planet, and other global media outlets.
+This foundation informs her ongoing interest in how images produce meaning, authority, and belief.

 She has taught for the National Geographic Society in multiple locations and at the Academy of Art University in San Francisco.
-Her work is grounded in an inquiry-based approach that draws from media theory, posthumanism, and cultural history.
+Her work draws from media theory, posthumanism, and cultural history.

 Statement

-I create large-scale, lens-based artworks that merge photography, speculative fiction, and emerging technologies to tell stories across time.
-Working with staged and unstaged photography, archival material, and generative AI, I construct surreal compositions—speculative portraits and uncanny landscapes—where human and machine perception blur, and the boundaries between memory, myth, and media collapse.
-These pieces are built through a hybrid process of digital and manual collage, designed to evoke a temporal state in which all time exists simultaneously and storytelling evolves into new, recursive forms.
+I create lens-based artworks that merge photography, speculative fiction, and emerging technologies to investigate how stories operate across time.
+Working with staged and unstaged photography, archival material, and generative AI, I construct layered visual systems—speculative portraits and uncanny landscapes—in which human and machine perception converge and the boundaries between memory, myth, and media begin to dissolve.

-Three core questions guide this practice: How do the life cycles of stories shape identity and cultural memory across generations?
-How does fiction help metabolize complex or traumatic experience?
-And how does our understanding of time—through concepts like deep time and the block universe—influence how we tell and receive stories?
+Three questions guide this practice: How do the life cycles of stories shape identity and cultural memory across generations?
+How does fiction function as a means of metabolizing complex or traumatic experience?
+And how does our understanding of time—through concepts such as deep time, simultaneity, and the block universe—influence how stories are told, transmitted, and believed?

-Anchored in research and speculative storytelling, my practice engages media theory, posthumanism, and cultural history, alongside personal and inherited mythologies—at a moment when the very structures that carry stories are unraveling, and the once-clear lines between sender, message, and receiver are collapsing into a recursive system where memory and machine rewrite each other.
+Anchored in research and speculative inquiry, my work draws on media theory, posthumanism, and cultural history alongside personal and inherited mythologies.
+It operates at a moment when the systems that carry stories—photographic, computational, and social—are increasingly unstable, and when distinctions between sender, message, and receiver collapse into recursive feedback loops in which memory and machine shape one another.

 Powered by Artwork Archive